gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - **success** ==> (view 8.3)
 - If a post does not have voting enabled, a user can see an indication of this fact
    - (view 8.1.1)
 - A user can tap on a '...' btn to see more actions
+   - see (views 8.1.2)
       - the ... button
          - tweet
             - grab details from above